communitiesuk/prototype-funding-application-system/README.md

 is not possible to start a complex software project by consulting complex domain information.

-What's required is for some form of technical strategist (in this case a TA) to ingest and understand this complex problem domain and then be able to simplify those complexities far enough to start building out simple prototypes.
+What's required to start development is a very simple initial iteration which covers as much of the surface of the problem areas as possible whilst deliberately avoiding depth.

+Thus in this first iteration we have simply marked the actions of 3 roles of user.
+No attempt is made to represent the real world in any truly authentic fashion.

+The next iteration might be to include some steps for Assistance and Approval, but again at a similarly "dumb" level.

+Only when the whole ground is mapped in this thin veneer should we consider enriching any part of it.

+Repeat for every level of complexity.
+Cover the whole ground first before going deeper on any section.

+## Artefacts

+This repo can be inspected by developers of later phases in order to understand the logical representations of some of the real-world situations.
+In many ways the working code in here is a form of "living" documentation which when combined with the granular version control log will show future developers assumptions and lessons we learned on the way.

+## Again, simplicity

+It bears repeating: We have to start software simply.
+That simple software needs to be based on a mass distillation of the complex problem domain, simplified far enough to start building out a simple prototype such as this.

 These simple prototypes will then form the basis of early iterations of the software, iterations which when they grow in complexity will map back painlessly into the complex solution domain demanded by the complex problem domain.

-Hence this prototype.

 ## CAVEAT
 This will be prototype code.
 It's untested.
 Do not deploy it into the public.